-One in three American adults have high blood pressure or hypertension.
-Having high blood pressure places your patients at risk for systemic diseases such as heart disease and stroke.
+Nearly half of American adults have high blood pressure or hypertension.
+Having high blood pressure places your patients at risk for systemic diseases, such as heart disease and stroke.
 Heart disease is the leading cause of death and stroke is the third-leading cause of death in the United States.
-Twenty-five percent of American adults have prehypertension–blood pressure that is higher than normal.
+Twenty-five percent of adults have elevated (formerly prehypertension) blood pressure measurements that are higher than normal.
 Elevated blood pressure measurements are a red flag to dental and medical providers of our patients risk for hypertension.

 Your session is about to expire.
 Do you want to continue logged in?